etiennecadicidean/sonarqube-licensecheck/README.md

 For all changes see [CHANGELOG.md](CHANGELOG.md)

-If you want to test it before, please install this docker image about sonarqube :
-`docker pull sonarqube:6.7.5` and follow bellow instructions

 ## Installation

-Build the jar plugin with maven command line : `mvn clean package`

 Put the pre-built jar-file in the directory `$SONARQUBE_HOME/extensions/plugins` and restart the server to install the plugin.
 Activate the rules of this plugin ("License is not allowed", "Dependency has unknown license") in your SonarQube quality profiles (java & swift) - otherwise the plugin is not executed.

-## Execution

-When a project is analyzed using the :
-* `mvn sonar:sonar`
-* `./run-sonar-swift.sh`
-* `./gradlew sonarqube`

-...in command line the extension is started automatically.

-### Important
-If you want to use the `./run-sonar-swift.sh` command line, think to install `https://github.com/pivotal/LicenseFinder` before with this command line :
-* `gem install license_finder`

-and execute it with this command line into your root iOS project :
-* `license_finder report -p --format json --columns=name version authors licenses license_links approved summary description homepage groups  > output.json`

 Please make sure to have all dependencies installed before launching the SonarQube analysis.
 So your complete build should look something like this:

     mvn -B org.jacoco:jacoco-maven-plugin:prepare-agent -Dmaven.test.failure.ignore install
     mvn -B sonar:sonar

+NB: If you want to build another version, please go to the expected tag and do :

+    `mvn clean package`

+## Execution

+When a project is analyzed using the `mvn sonar:sonar` in command line the extension is started automatically.

 ## Configuration